Transylvania University book heist: Theft

 On the morning of 17 December, Reinhard watched from a neighboring building with a stolen mobile phone to communicate with Lipka.
 The getaway vehicle was driven by Allen.
 Lipka signed the visitors book as Beckmann going to the Rare Book room with Gooch.
 He asked if a friend he called "John" could accompany him, to which Gooch agreed.
 Borsuk was the second man.

 When Gooch brought them into the Rare Book Room, she showed them some volumes, including the Audubon ones.
 Lipka attacked her with the stun gun, then pulled a woolen hat over her head and bound her with zip ties and gagged her.
 She noticed that her attacker used her work nickname ("BJ") when he threatened her, which struck her as odd.

 The thieves put the Audubon folios in a bedsheet and smaller books in backpacks.
 They could not find the escape route they planned on using and abandoned the folios.
 They got away in the van, but not before another librarian spotted them.
 She told the police there were four thieves.

 The thieves took the books they had to the New York offices of Christie's, where Lipka introduced himself as "Mr. Williams" and Reinhard as "Mr. Stephens".
-Melanie Halloran apologized that Tom Lecky, who they had an appointment with, was not available because of an upcoming public auction, but that she would deal with them.
+Melanie Halloran apologized that Tom Lecky, whom they had an appointment with, was not available because of an upcoming public auction, but that she would deal with them.
 The men claimed to be sole representatives of Walter Beckmann, a reclusive book collector from Boston.
 Halloran asked them about the provenance of the books and took notes.
 After half an hour the meeting ended and Halloran said she would discuss the best approach with her bosses.
 The two men left a phone number.